AlfonsoG-dev/miExcel/README.md

 - [x] resolves expresions with 2 or more elements
 - [x] resolves expresions with priority
 - [x] resolves expresions with multiples operations
+- [x] resolves expresions whit the result of another cell to resolve current cell

 ## Example
 >- executes the normal math operations